OSS-Java-Seminar-2023/CarPazar/README.md

   - quantity

 //If quantity is larger than one, listing itself has user reviews section, where buyers can rate the product itself, apart from rating the seller on their profile. (optional)

-### Sponspored Ads

-To display a select listing above others in the same (sub)category / search results, seller is able to purchase a sponsoring for their listing, at a price based on the duration of said sponsoring.

 ### Search Bar